 Dates and Times

 Antique Alley Texas is held annually on the third Friday, Saturday and Sunday of April and September.
 The spring dates for 2019 are April 19, 20, and 21 (which is also Easter weekend) and the Fall dates are September 20 through 22.
-The sales are open from 9 a.m. to 6 p.m. every day of the festival, rain or shine.
+The vendors are open from 9 a.m. to 6 p.m. every day of the festival, rain or shine.

 Along the Way